kuzudb/cypher-vs-sql-workshop/README.md

 an embedded relational database.
 Along the way, it will become clear that some kinds of questions are actually *really* hard (or borderline impossible) to answer in SQL, but are _natural_ and _easy_ in Cypher.

-### 2. Machine learning and graph question-answering in Kùzu
+### 2. Analytics using graph algorithms

 This section builds on the previous one.
-We will showcase the interoperability of Kùzu with the Python data science, machine learning and AI ecosystem.
-We will use the existing financial network to a) run a graph algorithm using NetworkX b) understand how Kùzu can be used as a graph backend for machine learning using PyTorch Geometric, and c) answer questions using natural language using the Kùzu-Langchain `KuzuQAChain` interface.
+We will showcase the interoperability of Kùzu with the Python data science ecosystem.
+We will use the existing financial network to run a graph algorithm, `betweenness_centrality`, using NetworkX, a popular Python library for graph analysis.

 ## Usage